-- a) Measurement shall be made in both vertical and horizontal polarizations of antenna.
-The total EIRP on the measured beam is sum of Horizontal and Vertical polarization EIRP levels in linear units (mW). - b) If the largest horizontal or vertical dimensions of the EUT is less than 60 cm, then EIRP measurements shall be made in each half quadrant 45° sector of the sphere (resulting in total of eight equal sectors) around the EUT by rotating EUT or turntable for measurement frequencies above 18 GHz.
-Below 18 GHz, it is sufficient to measure for each quadrant 90° sector of the sphere (resulting in total of four equal sectors) - c) Either measurement antenna or EUT may be tilted (see ANSI C63.4, ANSI C63.26, or ANSI C63.10) for maximizing the measured levels in each of the measurement sector (45° or 90°). - d) Power levels measured each of the segment may be considered for meeting the TRP limits.
-If strongest measured beam did not meet the TRP limit, measured other segment power levels in descending order may be used.
-Noise levels and signals 10 dB below the strongest EIRP measured shall not be used in averaging.
-Averaging must be performed in linear units.
+- a) Measurement shall be made in both vertical and horizontal polarizations of measurement antenna.
+The total EIRP on the measured beam is sum of Horizontal and Vertical polarization EIRP levels in linear units (mW). - b) If the largest horizontal or vertical dimensions of the EUT is less than 60 cm, then EIRP measurements shall be made in each 45° sector of the sphere (resulting in total of eight equal sectors) around the EUT by rotating EUT or turntable for measurement frequencies above 18 GHz.
+Below 18 GHz, it is sufficient to make measurements in each 90° sector of the sphere (resulting in total of four equal sectors) - c) Either measurement antenna or EUT may be tilted (see ANSI C63.4, ANSI C63.26, or ANSI C63.10) for maximizing the measured levels in each of the measurement sector (45° or 90°). - d) Measured power levels in each of the segments may be considered for meeting the TRP limits specified in §30.203.
+If strongest measured beam did not meet the TRP limit, measured power levels in other segments (in descending order) may be used (with averaging over the quantities expressed in linear units).